 Heimark Artist-in-Residence.
 The Heimark Artist in Residence program brings to campus musicians, poets, visual artists, and performers whose work grapples with the legacies of slavery on our world today.

 Racial Slavery & the Making of the Modern World: Resistance, Freedom, and Legacies High School Curriculum Project.
-This project seeks to create a high school curriculum that will challenge myths and absences in how our schools currently teach the history of slavery.
+Released in August 2020, this high school level resource challenges myths and absences in how our schools currently teach the history of slavery.
 This curriculum fulfills part of the CSSJ’s mission to undertake public history projects which tell the story of racial slavery.
 In the fall of 2020 free professional development webinars will be offered that assist educators in implementing the materials in their classrooms.
-This is a collaborative project with The Choices Program which produces award-winning curricula on current and historical international and public policy.
+This is a collaborative project with The Choices Program.

 CSSJ Advanced Knowledge Working Group.
 The CSSJ Advanced Knowledge Working Group is a seminar for graduate students, postdoctoral fellows, and other scholars affiliated with or working alongside the CSSJ to come together to think critically about the legacies of slavery and boundaries of freedom across time and space.

 Carceral State Reading Group.
-The Center for the Study of Slavery and Justice facilitates a year long reading group which focuses on examining the Carceral State.
+The Center for the Study of Slavery and Justice facilitates a year long reading group which focuses on issues of imprisonment, incarceration, captivity, criminalization and policing historically and in the present day.
 The reading group is a collaboration between various sectors of the Providence community and the CSSJ at Brown University.
-Meetings are held twice monthly to discuss issues of imprisonment, incarceration, captivity, criminalization and policing historically and in the present day.

 Slavery and Legacy Walking Tour.
-The Slavery & Legacy Tours examine the history behind Brown University, the State of Rhode Island and their roles in the Trans-Atlantic Slave Trade.
-The tours help students (K-12 +college) as well as adult groups think critically about the University and state histories.
+The Slavery & Legacy tour examines the history behind Brown University, the State of Rhode Island and their roles in the Trans-Atlantic Slave Trade.
+New digital resources help students (K-12 +college) as well as adult groups think critically about the University and state histories.